-For example, abandons after clicking submit do not necessarily mean that there’s a problem with your submit button, instead this indicates that a user was inputting data, tried to submit the form and chose not to do anything else.
-It is therefore useful to use the Session Explorer to find out what users were doing before they clicked submit.
+For example, abandons after clicking submit do not necessarily mean that there’s a problem with your submit button, instead this indicates that a visitor was inputting data, tried to submit the form and chose not to do anything else.
+It is therefore useful to use the Session Explorer to find out what visitors were doing before they clicked submit.

 Forms are not static images on a page.
 They are interactive interfaces built with code, and as such can behave differently for people that have a different device, browser or have arrived at your form from different paths.

-Sometimes a user experience may be extremely poor for someone with a combination of these - for example a field may not function correctly for someone on Samsung Internet on a Mobile device.
-However you may not immediately see this stand out in your data as this segment of users represents a small proportion of your overall traffic.
+Sometimes a visitor experience may be extremely poor for someone with a combination of these - for example a field may not function correctly for someone on Samsung Internet on a Mobile device.
+However you may not immediately see this stand out in your data as this segment of visitors represents a small proportion of your overall traffic.

-It is therefore vital that you view key metrics across different combinations of users in your form to spot segments that might be underperforming.
+It is therefore vital that you view key metrics across different combinations of visitors in your form to spot segments that might be underperforming.